top of page

 20251011_183426.jpg

-The Episcopal Relief & Development Ingathering and Silent Auction raised funds to support communities in need across the globe.
+The Episcopal Relief & Development Ingathering and Silent Auction raised more than $41,000 with a grant match from The Foundation for the Episcopal Diocese of Wyoming to support communities in need across the globe.

 WORKSHOPS AND FORMATION